 Foul play includes

-Remember, this is one of the most important ones.
+REMEMBER - one of the most important Laws of the game.

 That player is right where the ball is.
 Why don't they pick it up?